Want to lighten up those winter gray days? Here are the best winter festivals in Europe to attend for a fun-filled

-At the End of February but check the official website for the exact dates.
+At the end of February.
+You can check the official website for the exact dates.

 9. Fête du Citron, Menton, France

-Originally started when the region of Menton was the largest producer of lemons in the whole world to bring some bit color and fun to the gray winter days, the Fête du Citron (known as the Lemon Festival) has become an annual festival parading a number of sculptures made out of the citrus fruits grown in this Southern region of France.
+Originally started when the region of Menton was the largest producer of lemons in the whole world to bring some bit of color and fun to the gray winter days, the Fête du Citron (known as the Lemon Festival) has become an annual festival parading a number of sculptures made out of the citrus fruits grown in this Southern region of France.

 Lasting for 20 days to bring some color and cheer in the wintry season, the Lemon Festival is the fruitiest festival in the entire world with over 140 tonnes of fruits used to create sculptures and demonstrations of this very fruity European winter festival.

 They actually do but the organizing team hires a group of 12 people whose job is to keep replacing rotten fruits as a way of keeping everything freshly looking and smelling.

 From beautifully molded artwork out of fruits of different colors to sculptures centered around different themes (like Disney, Alice in Wonderland, and Broadway musicals), the Lemon Festival is one of the most unique, chic, and colorful winter festivals in Europe.